Aalborg: 16th to 19th centuries

-From the 1550s to the 1640s, as a result of increased foreign trade, Aalborg enjoyed great prosperity, second only to that of Copenhagen.
-The population grew in parallel with the development of many fine buildings in the city as merchants benefitted from their shipping routes from Norway to Portugal.
-In 1663, the city suffered yet another serious fire, which destroyed the tower of Budolfi Church.
+From the 1550s to the 1640s, thanks increased foreign trade, Aalborg prospered second only to that of Copenhagen.
+The population grew and many fine buildings were built thanks to merchant shipping routes from Norway to Portugal.
+As such, by 1644, despite previous occupation by imperial forces from 1627 to 1629, Aalborg was a prosperous town with 3,000 to 5,000 inhabitants and a harbor providing access to the Kattegat, Norway, the Limfjord countryside, and Vendsyssel.
+In 1663, the city suffered another serious fire, which destroyed the tower of Budolfi Church.

 During the second half of the 18th century, Aalborg entered a further period of prosperity.
 In Erik Pontoppidan's Danske Atlas (Danish Atlas) it was described as "after Copenhagen, the best and most prosperous market town in Denmark".
+In 1767, Denmark's second appeared in Aalborg.
 The population grew from 4,160 in 1769 to 5,579 in 1801.
-In 1767, the second newspaper ever published in Denmark appeared in the city.

-After Denmark ceded Norway to Sweden in 1814, Aalborg lost its important role as the country's centre for Norwegian trade.
-Its former prosperity also suffered as a result of difficulties with the herring industry as the fish disappeared after the sea breached the Agger Tange (which had linked Thy with the rest of Jutland at the western end of Limfjord) in the 1825 North Sea storm.
-The after effects of the state bankruptcy in 1813 also contributed to widespread poverty in the city.
-In the mid-19th-century, Aalborg was overtaken by Aarhus as the largest city in Jutland.
-Towards the end of the 19th century there was however an upturn.
-In 1865, the pontoon bridge over Limfjord was completed, and in 1869, the railway reached the city with a railway bridge over the sound to Vendsyssel three years later.
+After Denmark ceded Norway to Sweden in 1814, Aalborg lost its role as the country's centre for Norwegian trade.
+The herring industry also suffered after as the fish disappeared after the 1825 North Sea storm when the sea breached the Agger Tange (which had linked Thy with the rest of Jutland at the western end of Limfjord).
+The state bankruptcy in 1813 also contributed to widespread poverty in the city.
+In the mid-19th century, Aalborg was overtaken by Aarhus as the largest city in Jutland.
+An upturn came after the pontoon bridge over Limfjord was completed in 1865, the railway reached the city in 1869 and a railway bridge over the sound to Vendsyssel in 1872.
 The harbour facilities were also improved, making Aalborg Denmark's second port.
 Aalborg became the country's main producer of tobacco products and spirits, followed in the 1890s by fertilisers and cement.
 By 1901, the population had increased to almost 31,500.

 20th century industrialisation

-Around the beginning of the 20th century, as a result of decisions taken by the municipality, many of the city's half-timbered houses were torn down.
+Around the start of the 20th century, as a result of decisions taken by the municipality, many of the city's half-timbered houses were torn down.
 They were replaced by hundreds of modern buildings, completely changing the look of the city.
 Factories with smoking chimneys became ever more prevalent in the outskirts.
 Among the most important were De Danske Spritfabrikker (spirits and liquors), De forenede Textilfabrikker (textiles), the East Asiatic Company (trading), Dansk Eternit (building materials) and C.W.
 Obel's tobacco factory (established in 1787).
 Aalborg Portland, run by F.L.
 Smidth, was one of several cement factories operating in 1913, together employing some 800 workers.
 By the 1930s, Aalborg was being promoted as "Denmark's new centre for industry and workers".
 Replanning continued with additional thoroughfares cutting through the city.
 The port facilities were also improved with the help of a dredger and the opening of new docks.
 In 1933, Christian X inaugurated a new bridge over Limfjord to replace the fragile pontoon crossing.